ui-weppcloud/ui-weppcloud.github.io/disturbed_land_soil_lookup_doc.md

 **Units**: None
 **Guidelines**:
 - For forests, use default: 0.95 (well-watered conditions).
-- For undisturbed conditions:
-  - Use 1.2 to increase ET (decrease annual water yield; well-watered conditions).
-  - Use 0.65 to reduce ET (increase annual water yield; during drought conditions).
 - No need to modify for disturbed conditions, as the reduction in ET is accounted for by a reduction in LAI within the model.

 For more information, see: [Crop evapotranspiration - Guidelines for computing crop water requirements - FAO Irrigation and drainage paper 56, Chapter 7 - ETc - Dual crop coefficient (Kc = Kcb + Ke)](https://www.fao.org/4/x0490e/x0490e0c.htm#chapter%207%20%20%20etc%20%20%20dual%20crop%20coefficient%20(kc%20=%20kcb%20+%20ke))